Tanzu-Solutions-Engineering/tkg-lab/docs/avi/setup_avi_ctrl.md

 <img src="avi-admin-user.png" width="400"><br>

-Choose the right DNS resolver and Search Domain (optional, if you do not use FQDN references for internal components) for your environment.
+Choose the right DNS resolver.
+Choose Search Domain (optional, if you do not use FQDN references for internal components) for your environment.
 Also choose a passphrase for the backups.

 <img src="avi-dns.png" width="800"><br>